Skip to main content

 Allesandro Elementary vs Third Street Elementary

-Third Street Elementary has a higher overall rating of 9.6/10 compared to 9.0/10.
+Allesandro Elementary and Third Street Elementary are very closely rated, both scoring around 8.9 out of 10.
 Third Street Elementary is significantly larger with 691 students, about 2.5× the size of Allesandro Elementary (281).
-In math proficiency, Third Street Elementary leads at 67.0%.
+In math proficiency, Third Street Elementary leads at 86.0%.

 Ratings Comparison